plotly/dash-deck/README.md

 ## Running the demos

-The Pydeck already created many amazing demos, which are shown in [their doc gallery](https://pydeck.gl/index.html#gallery).
-We simply ported them for Dash Deck.
-At the start of each `usage-<name>.py` file, you will be able to find the source to the original demo.
+The Pydeck team has already created many amazing demos, which are shown in [their doc gallery](https://pydeck.gl/index.html#gallery).
+We ported them for Dash Deck with minor modifications.
+You can read the docstring of each `usage-<name>.py` file, you will be able to find the source code of the original demo.
+You can also try them directly in the [Dash Deck Explorer][explorer-demo].

 First, make sure you clone the project:
 ```